codingforeveryone/READMEs/JavaScript/array-methods-overview.md

 ##Array Behaviour
 ### Arrays are passed by reference
-In contrast to the primitive data types in JavaScript (Number, String and Boolean), which are passed by value, arrays, like Objects, are passed by reference.
-This means that when an array is assigned to more than one variable, changing either variable will change the original array (because the value of the array is not copied, but the variables are instead assigned a 'reference' to the array).
-By contrast, when a number is assigned to a second variable, it is copied, so that changing that variable changes the value of the copy, but leaves the original unchanged.
+In contrast to the primitive data types in JavaScript (Number, String and Boolean) - which are passed by value - arrays, like Objects, are passed by reference.
+This means that when an array is assigned to more than one variable, changing either variable will change the original array.
+This is because the value of the array is not copied.
+Instead the variables are assigned a 'reference' to the array.
+By contrast, when a number is assigned to a second variable, it is copied, so that changing that variable changes the value of the copy but leaves the original unchanged.

 ```javascript
 // Array passed by reference